 - Use only non-antibacterial soaps and a good petroleum-based hand lotion to help avoid drying out your hands in winter.

 - Find the gloves that work for you, and have a few pairs around to protect your hands.
 Try the inexpensive, stretchy but grippy work/gardening gloves you can get at Home Depot or Walmart with a vinyl coating on the palm and fingers; Home Depot heavy duty leather winter work gloves are still cost effective; pricey but insulated leather curling gloves; or leather fashion gloves from Winners or thrift stores you can use until they wear out.
-(Other gloves you like?
-Tell me about them! email@example.com)
+(Our favourite gloves for winter wheeling can be found here.)

 9. Equip Your Sticks